wazuh/wazuh-documentation/source/user-manual/agents/registering/use-registration-service.rst

 This is the easiest method to register agents.
 It doesn't require any kind of authorization or host verification.
 To do so, follow these steps:

-1. On the manager, start the registration service:
+1. On the manager, start the registration service.

   .. code-block:: console